microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-alerttemplate.md

 ---
 title: "alertTemplate resource type"
-description: "Describes the alert that will be generated following a detection"
+description: "Describes the alert that is generated in response to a detection."
 author: "mmekler"
 ms.localizationpriority: medium
 ROBOTS: NOINDEX